jdrews/go-tailer/README.md

 // listen to the go channel for captured lines and do something with them for line := range tailer.Lines() {
     // line.Line contains the line contents
-    // line.File contains the name of hte file that the line was grabbed from DoSomethingWithLine(line.File, line.Line)
+    // line.File contains the name of the file that the line was grabbed from DoSomethingWithLine(line.File, line.Line)
 }
 ```